reguengos/cookiecutter-argocd/{{cookiecutter.component_id}}/README.md

 ## Secrets

-[KMS](https://cloud.google.com/sdk/gcloud/reference/kms)Secrets are encrypted using google KMS, you can decrypt any secret by having access to the google project `{{cookiecutter.gcp_project}}-{edge,stage,prod}` for the according secrets.
+[KMS](https://cloud.google.com/sdk/gcloud/reference/kms)Secrets are encrypted using google KMS, you can decrypt any secret by having access to the google project `{{cookiecutter.gcp_project_stripped}}-{edge,stage,prod}` for the according secrets.

 ### Example
 To produce the origional secret for our deployments the following commands were used.